Organizing your lab book is easy to put off as it never seems quite as important as splitting your cells or running that gel.

-Digital lab books are becoming all the rage because of the ability to access methods and results from any location, plus the benefit of not having to concentrate on making your notes legible to more than yourself.
+Digital lab books are becoming all the rage because of the ability to access methods and results from any location, plus the benefit of not having to concentrate on making your notes legible to anyone other than yourself.
 It also provides a simple way to share information with lab mates.
-If the idea of a digital lab book floats your boat check out this BsB article about LabGuru.

 I hope these tips help you create and maintain a well-ordered lab book in a relatively painless way.

-Do you have any other tips for keeping a good lab book?
+Do you have any other handy hints for organizing your lab book?